xiaoyu2006/math-competition/README.md

 ### Note
-To keep the `master branch` clean, all the deployments are put into branches `deploy-to-heroku-<SHA1-of-the commit-to-deploy>`.
+To keep the `master branch` clean, all the deployments are put into branches `deploy-to-heroku-<SHA1-of-the-commit-to-deploy>`.
 You don't need to look at them,

 ### Contribute
 Anyone can contribute.
 Read the [contributing guildline](https://github.com/xiaoyu2006/math-competition/blob/master/CONTRIBUTING.md) or [report your issue](https://github.com/xiaoyu2006/math-competition/issues).